12 Temples in Bangkok You Should Know About

 - 12. Wat Mahathat (Temple of the Great Relic)

-- What to Wear to a Temple in Bangkok
+- What to Wear to Temples in Thailand?

 Bangkok Temples Map

-This map of temples in Bangkok will help you plan out your journey around town.
-All the temples listed here are within an approximate 2.5km radius of Bangkok’s old center (i.e. Khao Sarn Road area).
+This map of Bangkok’s temples will help you plan out your journey around town.
+All the temples listed here are within an approximate 2.5km radius of Bangkok’s old center (Khao Sarn Road area).

 Now, I’m not suggesting that you visit all these temples, that’d be a bit overkill.
 But you could easily visit 4 or 5 Bangkok temples in one day by simply walking around town.